mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/crs.rst

 ===========================================================

-One major objective of `rai_toolbox` is to provide a framework that not only enables the evaulation and enhancement of responsible and explanaible AI, but to provide the tools via `rai_toolbox.mushin` and `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ that are:
+One major objective of `rai_toolbox` is to provide a framework that not only enables the evaulation and enhancement of responsible and explainable AI, but to provide the tools via `rai_toolbox.mushin` and `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ that are:

 - **Configurable**: All aspects of an application—including deeply nested components—are configured from a single interface.
-- **Repeatable**: Each run of the application is self-documenting; the full configuration of the software is logged for each run.
+- **Reproducible**: Each run of the application is self-documenting; the full configuration of the software is logged for each run.
 - **Scalable**: Multiple configurations of the application can be launched—to sweep or search over configuration subspaces—using local or distributed job launcher methods.

 Configurable